 Foods that will irritate the bladder-:

-Overactive bladder may be a problem that leads to a sudden urge to urinate and potential loss of bladder control.
+An overactive bladder may be a problem that leads to a sudden urge to urinate and a potential loss of bladder control.
 A number of things affect this condition. the more fluid you drink, the more you’ll urinate.
 Smoking is additionally an element.
 Smoking irritates the bladder muscle, and a smoker’s cough may end up in urine leakage.
 Some foods can irritate the bladder or tract and exacerbate symptoms. the consequences of varied foods on an overactive urinary bladder vary from person to person.
 Use trial and error to work out which foods affect you personally.

 Tomatoes are an acidic food that will potentially irritate your urinary bladder and worsen OAB those who are particularly sensitive should also cut out tomato products, such as:-